leon20247777/lscripts_scoreboard/README.md

 ## 🕹 Commands

 - `/scoreboard` – Toggle scoreboard visibility.
-- Hold `TAB` – Temporarily open scoreboard.

 ---

 ## 🎛 Customization

 - Modify `style.css` to change colors, fonts, or layout.
-- Replace `banner.png` and `logo.png` for your server branding.
+- Replace `banner.png` for your server branding.
 - Adjust faction names and colors in the NUI files.

 ---